HALFpipe/ImputationProtocol/README.md

 <a href="https://imputationserver.readthedocs.io/en/latest/">Michigan Imputation Server</a>.
 The following commands will start a <a href="https://hadoop.apache.org/">Hadoop</a>
-instance on your computer, verify that it works, and then download the genome reference neede for imputation (around 15 GB of data, so it may take a while).
+instance on your computer, verify that it works, and then download the genome reference that will be used for imputation (around 15 GB of data, so it may take a while).
 </p>

 ```bash